-Sahn-ı Semân Turkey Program is a special support program for the first year students of the Faculty, which has been implemented in cooperation with Yalova University Faculty of Islamic Sciences and the Society for the Dissemination of Sciences since the Spring semester of 2024-2025.
+Sahn-1 Semân Turkey Program is a special support program for first-year students of the Faculty of Islamic Sciences at Yalova University, implemented in cooperation with Yalova University Faculty of Islamic Sciences and the Society for the Dissemination of Sciences since the Spring semester of 2024-2025.
 This program, which is carried out simultaneously in 24 provinces across Turkey, includes seminars, workshops and field activities that support contemporary academic and social development in addition to classical Islamic sciences education.
 Within the scope of the program, successful students are provided with housing and scholarship support, and additional qualified contributions are offered to the undergraduate curriculum of students through online and face-to-face sessions.
 This program aims to increase students' academic competencies and add value to the graduate profile (See Evidence 33, 34, 35).